BrendanCheong/CS2040C-AY2021-22-SEM2/README.md

 using namespace std;
 using ll  = long long;
-using ull = unsigned long long
+using ull = unsigned long long int;

 int main()
 {